nvim-neorg/neorg/README.md

 The entire structure of neorg's core can be a bit complex, so it's definitely worth your time to read the docs!
 For now you can take a look at them [here](docs/README.md), but in the future the actual github wiki will be available.

 # Contributing
 I really looove contributions!
-That's what this whole project is about - it's a really big plugin, so any help is appreciated :heart:
+That's what this whole project is about - it's a really big plugin, so any help is appreciated :heart:.
+Don't know what to implement?
+Don't worry, a [roadmap](https://github.com/Vhyrro/neorg/projects) is available (it doesn't describe *all* features to be implemented, but should give you a solid idea!).

+Come chat with me on [discord](https://discord.gg/T6EgTAX7ht)!

-Also, if you love what I do and want to professionally support my work, boost development etc. drop me a few bucks will ya (links will be available tomorrow!).
+Also, if you love what I do and want to professionally support my work, boost development etc. drop me a few bucks will ya.
 Making this my job would be like a dream come true.